 To achieve the perfect texture, the potatoes are usually deep-fried first.
 I take a healthier shortcut: I marinate the potatoes in some simple spices and roast them in the oven, in their jackets.
 The baking cooks them and gives the potato skins a crunchy texture, which emulates the deep-frying without the fat, and works beautifully in the final dish.

 The sauce is perfection itself: creamy and luscious.
 You might find yourself licking the ladle often as you cook.
-But save some, because this dish is delicious with pooris, fried Indian breads, or roti, or even rice.
+But save some, because Dum Aloo is delicious with poori, fried Indian breads, or roti, or this 20-minute Dill Turmeric Pilaf with Pistachios.

 - 20-25 baby potatoes (If you can't find these, use the smallest potatoes you can find, and halve or quarter them.
 Then follow the rest of the recipe instructions).
 If using whole baby potatoes, poke them all over with a fork.